Systems Engineering and Architecture: Principles, Models, Tools, and Applications

 Links & Resources | Updates

 System and product complexities are increasing with time due to requirements for additional functionality, higher performance, competitive cost, schedule pressures, more flexibility or adaptability, and cognition-based friendlier human interface.
 Academics and practitioners alike have come to realize that complex engineering systems have a set of common principles, embedded in a theory, that goes beyond and cuts across the traditional fields of engineering.
 Novel products and systems development require the involvement of and communication between professionals with multiple disciplinary backgrounds and other stakeholders, notably the customer.
 This collaboration increases the likelihood of detecting product failures early on during its lifecycle, yielding significant cuts in time to market and heavy rework expenses.

 The Systems Engineering discipline has been continuously growing in response to the increase in system and product complexity.
 System architecture is an early critical lifecycle activity that determines the system's concept and model of operation.
 Nurturing systems thinking and engineering skills, the engineering education this course provides grounds intuition and experience in theory and practice.
 We start with general SE and Systems Architecture principles.
-We then introduce SysML – the new SE standard from OMG.
+We then introduce SysML, the new SE standard from OMG.
 The approach underlying the system modeling is Object-Process Methodology (OPM), a comprehensive approach to systems architecting, conceptual modeling, and lifecycle support.
 An integrated engineering software environment, OPCAT, which combines intuitive graphics with an automatically-generated subset of English, implements OPM and supports the modeling of the system's requirements, top-level architecture, analysis, and design models that are amenable to simulation and deployment.
 The resulting model can be translated to SysML and constitutes a central underlying artifact of the system, which can be translated to SysML, evolve, and serve as a major reference to all the stakeholders throughout the entire lifecycle.

 Highlights of the 2015 course

 - Out-of-the-box thinking that fosters a holistic approach and creative solutions

 - Combination of systems architecting principles with two modeling methodologies—SysML and OPM—and synergies between them